Almir Kryeziu

-Almir Kryeziu (born 14 December 1998) is a Kosovar professional footballer who plays as a left-winger for Kosovo Superleague club Ballkani.
+Almir Kryeziu (born 14 December 1998) is a Kosovar professional footballer who plays as a left-winger for Shkëndija.

 Club career

 Rahoveci

 Kryeziu started his professional career with Rahoveci where he was loaned from Liria Prizren which was his youth club.

 Arbëria

 Kryeziu signed for Arbëria in 2017 in the Kosovo Superleague after good performances with his hometown club Xërxa.